Year 6

 PSHE

-In PSHE we will be looking at different perceptions of what people think being 'normal' means and what it might be like to be different.
+In PSHE we will be looking at dreams and goals.
 We will be covering:

 Religious Education

-This term in Religious Education we will be studying the faith of Hinduism.
+This term in Religious Education we will be studying the faith of Christianity.
 We will be covering:

 Home learning